wix-incubator/ce-workshop-image-replacer/README.md

 #### 2. Understand the Manifest File
    - The `manifest.json` file is the backbone of your Chrome extension.
 It tells Chrome what the extension does, what permissions it needs, and which scripts to load.
    - Open `manifest.json` and review its structure.
-Make sure to set the name of the extension to "imageReplacer" and specify the permissions required (like `storage` and `scripting`).
+Make sure to set the name of the extension to "imageReplacer" and specify the permissions required (e.g. `storage`).

 #### 3. Install the Extension in Chrome
    - Now it’s time to load your extension into Chrome to test it.
    - Go to `chrome://extensions`, enable "Developer mode," click on "Load unpacked," and select your project folder.
 The extension should appear in your list of installed extensions, and you can open it to test functionality.

+#### 4. Debug Your Code
+   - Use Chrome DevTools to inspect, debug, and refine your code.
+   - You can access DevTools by right-clicking your extension in `chrome://extensions` and selecting "Inspect popup" or by using the Console and Network tabs to view logs and network requests.

-#### 4. Write the Content Script
+#### 5. Write the Content Script
    - Create a `content.js` file that will handle image replacement on the specified website.
 This script will select all images on the page and replace their `src` attributes with a randomly selected URL from the user's list.

-#### 5. Enable Image Replacement on Specific Sites
+#### 6. Enable Image Replacement on Specific Sites
-   - Update `manifest.json` to include the URL patterns where the extension should work, such as `*://www.ynet.co.il/*`.
+   - Update `manifest.json` to include the URL patterns where the extension should work, such as `*://www.wix.com/*`.
 This ensures the content script only runs on specified domains.
-   - Test the extension by visiting `www.ynet.co.il` with replacement enabled to see if the images are replaced.
+   - Test the extension by visiting `www.wix.com` with replacement enabled to see if the images are replaced.

-#### 6. Add Storage handling for URLs
+#### 7. Add Storage handling for URLs
    - Use the `chrome.storage.local` API to save the list of image URLs and the enable/disable setting.
    - Modify `popup.js` to save the list to storage whenever a new URL is added or removed, and retrieve the list when the popup is opened.

-#### 7. Load the URLs from the storage to the screen
+#### 8. Load the URLs from the storage to the screen
    - Add a logic that upon loading the popover script, read the URLs that are saved in the local storage and add them to the screen

-#### 8. Add an Enable/Disable Toggle
+#### 9. Add an Enable/Disable Toggle
    - In the popup, add a toggle to enable or disable the image replacement feature.
 When toggled, update the setting in `chrome.storage` and reload the tab to reflect the change.

-#### 9. Debug Your Code
-   - Use Chrome DevTools to inspect, debug, and refine your code.
-   - You can access DevTools by right-clicking your extension in `chrome://extensions` and selecting "Inspect popup" or by using the Console and Network tabs to view logs and network requests.

 #### 10. Publish to the Chrome Web Store
    - Once your extension is working and polished, package it for the Chrome Web Store.